 Because the defining presentation of $H_u^+$ is right-complemented, we can consider a \nit{right-reversing} algorithm in the sense of \cite[Definition 4.21]{ddgkm}.
-The main idea is that the relation $a\theta(a,b)=b\theta(b,a)$ implies $a^{-1}b=\theta(a,b)\theta(b,a)^{-1}$.
+The main idea is that the relation $a\theta(a,b)=b\theta(b,a)$ implies that the equality $a^{-1}b=\theta(a,b)\theta(b,a)^{-1}$ holds.
 We can use these type of relation in order to simplify words in $X_u\cup X_u^{-1}$.

-Algorithm \ref{alg:right-reversing_Hu} doesn't always terminate: it may loop indefinitely.
+Algorithm \ref{alg:right-reversing_Hu} does not always terminate: it may loop indefinitely.
 If it terminates, its output is a fraction, and we should check that it is trivial.
 Of course this may be quite long as algorithm \ref{alg:word_problem_homogeneous} is far from optimal.
 This process can be sped up by ``partially simplifying'' at each step.
 The solution to the word problem given by Algorithm \ref{alg:word_problem_homogeneous} allows for the computation of longest common divisors of elements of $H_u^+$.
 A general word in $X_u\cup X_u^{-1}$ can be written as a product of (short) fractions.
 We can simplify these fractions at each step of Algorithm \ref{alg:right-reversing_Hu}.

-We checked by computer that Algorithm \ref{alg:right-reversing_Hu} terminates on every relator in $R_u'$, that is every relator can be expressed as a right-fraction of elements of $H_u^+$.
+We checked by computer that Algorithm \ref{alg:right-reversing_Hu} terminates for every relator in $R_u'$, that is every relator can be expressed as a right-fraction of elements of $H_u^+$.
 Finally, we use the following algorithm to prove that every relator, written as a fraction, is trivial in $H_u$.

 This algorithm is useful since the monoid $H_u^+$ may not be cancellative: we can have $fn=gn$ (and thus $fg^{-1}=1$ in $H_u$) without having $f=g$ in $H_u^+$.

 The fact that Algorithm \ref{alg:partial_solution_word_prblm_homogeneous} returns {\tt true} for all relators of the presentation of $\Bb_{31}(u,u)$ finally proves that Theorem \ref{theo:isomorphism_presentation_b31} holds for $u$.